AreaLayer/ldk-garbagecollected/README.md

 # C#

-The C# bindings are functionally complete, but should be considered alpha quality.
-They are brand new and likely contain bugs or memory leaks.
+The C# bindings are functionally complete, but should be considered beta quality.
+As they are relatively new, unexpected issues remain possible, and bug reports are welcome.

 ## General